ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 Directory/file | Description
 :------------ | :-------------
-EULA.rtf      | The End-User License Agreement
+**EULA.rtf**      | The End-User License Agreement
-ReadMe.txt    | A file that contains information about the deployment guide and prerequisite software SharePoint Server Protocol Test Suites    |
+**ReadMe.txt**    | A file that contains information about the deployment guide and prerequisite software **SharePoint Server Protocol Test Suites**    |
-- Docs                                    |  A directory that contains documents of all protocol test suites
-- SharePointTestSuiteDeploymentGuide.docx | A file relevant to the protocol test suite deployment guidance
-- MS-XXXX                                 | MS-XXXX Help documentation
-- \[MS-XXXX\].pdf                         | The technical specification for the protocol
-- MS-XXXX\_TestSuiteSpecification.docx    | Contains test suite-specific configuration details, architecture, and test case details.
+**- Docs**                                    |  A directory that contains documents of all protocol test suites **- SharePointTestSuiteDeploymentGuide.docx** | A file relevant to the protocol test suite deployment guidance **- MS-XXXX**                                 | MS-XXXX Help documentation **- \[MS-XXXX\].pdf**                         | The technical specification for the protocol **- MS-XXXX\_TestSuiteSpecification.docx**    | Contains test suite-specific configuration details, architecture, and test case details.
-- MS-XXXX\_SUTControlAdapter.chm          | Contains information about the SUT control adapter class library such as declaration syntaxes and their description.
+**- MS-XXXX\_SUTControlAdapter.chm**          | Contains information about the SUT control adapter class library such as declaration syntaxes and their description.
-- MS-XXXX\_RequirementSpecification.xlsx  | A spreadsheet that outlines all requirements associated with the technical specification.
+**- MS-XXXX\_RequirementSpecification.xlsx**  | A spreadsheet that outlines all requirements associated with the technical specification.
-- Setup                                   | A directory that contains configuration scripts
-- Test Suite Client                       | A directory that contains the configuration script to configure the test suite client.
+**- Setup**                                   | A directory that contains configuration scripts **- Test Suite Client**                       | A directory that contains the configuration script to configure the test suite client.
-- SharePointClientConfiguration.cmd       | A command file that runs the
+**- SharePointClientConfiguration.cmd**       | A command file that runs the
                                               | SharePointClientConfiguration.ps1 to configure the properties for the protocol test suites.
-- SharePointClientConfiguration.ps1     | A configuration script that will be invoked by SharePointClientConfiguration.cmd
+**- SharePointClientConfiguration.ps1**     | A configuration script that will be invoked by SharePointClientConfiguration.cmd
-- SUT                                   | A folder that contains the configuration script to configure the SUT.
+**- SUT**                                   | A folder that contains the configuration script to configure the SUT.
-- SharePointSUTConfiguration.cmd        | A command file that runs the SharePointSUTConfiguration.ps1 to create resources and configure settings on the first SUT.
+**- SharePointSUTConfiguration.cmd**        | A command file that runs the SharePointSUTConfiguration.ps1 to create resources and configure settings on the first SUT.
-- SharePointSUTConfiguration.ps1        | A configuration script that will be invoked by SharePointSUTConfiguration.cmd.
+**- SharePointSUTConfiguration.ps1**        | A configuration script that will be invoked by SharePointSUTConfiguration.cmd.
--SharePointSecondSUTConfiguration.cmd   | A command file that runs the SharePointSecondSUTConfiguration.ps1 to create resources and configure settings on the second SUT.
+**-SharePointSecondSUTConfiguration.cmd**   | A command file that runs the SharePointSecondSUTConfiguration.ps1 to create resources and configure settings on the second SUT.
-- SharePointSecondSUTConfiguration.ps1  | A configuration script that will be invoked by SharePointSecondSUTConfiguration.cmd.
+**- SharePointSecondSUTConfiguration.ps1**  | A configuration script that will be invoked by SharePointSecondSUTConfiguration.cmd.
-- MSCOPYS\_SourceFile.txt               |  A source file used to be copied from a source location to a destination location.
+**- MSCOPYS\_SourceFile.txt**               |  A source file used to be copied from a source location to a destination location.
-- MSDWSS\_TestData.txt                  |  A test file used by the MS-DWSS test suite.
+**- MSDWSS\_TestData.txt**                  |  A test file used by the MS-DWSS test suite.
-- MSSHDACCWS\_CoStatusTestData.txt      |  A test file that will be uploaded to MSSHDACCWS\_DocumentLibrary.
+**- MSSHDACCWS\_CoStatusTestData.txt**      |  A test file that will be uploaded to MSSHDACCWS\_DocumentLibrary.
 This file allows multiple users to edit it.
-- MSSHDACCWS\_LockedTestData.txt        |  A test file that will be uploaded to the MSSHDACCWS\_DocumentLibrary.
+**- MSSHDACCWS\_LockedTestData.txt**        |  A test file that will be uploaded to the MSSHDACCWS\_DocumentLibrary.
 An exclusive lock is applied to this file.
-- MSSHDACCWS\_TestData.txt              |  A test file that will be uploaded to MSSHDACCWS\_DocumentLibrary without any locks or Co-Authoring status.
+**- MSSHDACCWS\_TestData.txt**              |  A test file that will be uploaded to MSSHDACCWS\_DocumentLibrary without any locks or Co-Authoring status.
-- MSSITESS\_CustomPage.aspx             |  A custom page used by the MS-SITESS test suite.
+**- MSSITESS\_CustomPage.aspx**             |  A custom page used by the MS-SITESS test suite.
-- MSWDVMODUU\_TestData1.txt             |  The first text test file used by the MS-WDVMODUU test suite.
+**- MSWDVMODUU\_TestData1.txt**             |  The first text test file used by the MS-WDVMODUU test suite.
-- MSWDVMODUU\_TestData2.txt             |  The second text test file used by the MS-WDVMODUU test suite.
+**- MSWDVMODUU\_TestData2.txt**             |  The second text test file used by the MS-WDVMODUU test suite.
-- MSWDVMODUU\_TestData3.txt             |  The third text test file used by the MS-WDVMODUU test suite.
+**- MSWDVMODUU\_TestData3.txt**             |  The third text test file used by the MS-WDVMODUU test suite.
-- MSWEBSS\_TestData.docx                |  A test file used by the MS-WEBSS test suite.
+**- MSWEBSS\_TestData.docx**                |  A test file used by the MS-WEBSS test suite.
-- Common                                |  A folder that contains common configuration scripts and resources.
+**- Common**                                |  A folder that contains common configuration scripts and resources.
--CommonConfiguration.ps1                |  A library that contains common functions for configuring Microsoft products and the test suite client.
+**-CommonConfiguration.ps1**                |  A library that contains common functions for configuring Microsoft products and the test suite client.
--SharePointCommonConfiguration.ps1      |  A library that contains common functions for configuring the SUT.
+**-SharePointCommonConfiguration.ps1**      |  A library that contains common functions for configuring the SUT.
--SharePointTestSuite.config             |  The configuration file to store all configuration resources
-- Source                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
+**-SharePointTestSuite.config**             |  The configuration file to store all configuration resources **- Source**                                |  A folder with Microsoft Visual Studio solution that contains the source code for the test suites.
-- Common                                |  A folder with Visual Studio projects that contains source code that are common to the test suites.
+**- Common**                                |  A folder with Visual Studio projects that contains source code that are common to the test suites.
-- SharePointCommonConfiguration. deployment.ptfconfig | The common configuration file.
+**- SharePointCommonConfiguration. deployment.ptfconfig** | The common configuration file.
--SharePointServerProtocolTestSuites.sln               |    A Visual Studio solution that contains projects of the protocol test suites source code.
+**-SharePointServerProtocolTestSuites.sln**               |    A Visual Studio solution that contains projects of the protocol test suites source code.
-- MS-XXXX                                             |    MS-XXXX test suite source code directory
-+ Adapter                                             |    Adapter test suite code
-+ TestSuite                                           |    Test suite code
-- MS-XXXX.sln                                         |    A Visual Studio solution that contains projects of the MS-XXXX test suite
+**- MS-XXXX**                                             |    MS-XXXX test suite source code directory **+ Adapter**                                             |    Adapter test suite code **+ TestSuite**                                           |    Test suite code **- MS-XXXX.sln**                                         |    A Visual Studio solution that contains projects of the MS-XXXX test suite
--Scripts                                              |    SharePoint Server Protocol test suites can be run using Visual Studio or through batch scripts.
+**-Scripts**                                              |    SharePoint Server Protocol test suites can be run using Visual Studio or through batch scripts.
 The Scripts directory contains a collection of command files that allows users to run specific test cases in the test suite or the entire test suite.
-- RunAllSharePointTestCases.cmd                       |    A script that can be used to run all test cases in the whole package.
+**- RunAllSharePointTestCases.cmd**                       |    A script that can be used to run all test cases in the whole package.
--MS-XXXX                                              |    A folder containing scripts that belong to the MS-XXXX test suite.
+**-MS-XXXX**                                              |    A folder containing scripts that belong to the MS-XXXX test suite.
-- RunAllMSXXXXTestCases.cmd                           |    A script that can be used to run all test cases of MS-XXXX.
+**- RunAllMSXXXXTestCases.cmd**                           |    A script that can be used to run all test cases of MS-XXXX.
-- RunMSXXXX\_SYY\_TCZZ\_TestCaseName.cmd              |    A script that can be used to run a single test case of MS-XXXX.
+**- RunMSXXXX\_SYY\_TCZZ\_TestCaseName.cmd**              |    A script that can be used to run a single test case of MS-XXXX.

 Configuring the test suites